cssearcy/AYS-R-Coding-SPR-2020/index.md

   - 3 points if you earn instructor praise for an informative post.
   - max of 20 points can be earned each week.

 - **Weekly Labs (50%):**  Each week you will receive a short lab that will help you synthesize the modules from the week though exercises that involve data, analysis, and important formulas from the modules.
 These labs contain exercises that are similar in form or difficulty to what will be applied in the final project. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.

 - **Final Dashboard Project (30%):**  This course will end with a final project that requires you to analyze some data and present your results as a data dashboard.
 It is designed to give you practice integrating the material that we have covered throughout the course.
 The instructions for the project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

-## E. Late and Missing Assignments
+## D. Late and Missing Assignments

 Grades for the course are largely based on weekly labs.
 Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed by the due date.
 Once solutions for labs are posted, it is no longer possible to receive points for assignments.
 Final projects will not be accepted 24 hours past the due date. **Late submissions will be reduced by a full letter grade.**

-## F.  Course Communication and Getting Help
+## E.  Course Communication and Getting Help

 All course content is hosted on this website.
 Readings, assignments, and other course materials will be distributed via this site and/or through announcements on iCollege. **All assignment submissions will be made through iCollege and are due by 11:59pm on the due dates listed on the course schedule.**